 Outside of school, I am a dedicated yoga student and teacher, mom to two dogs, hiker, reader, and writer.
 I am a visual learner myself, so I love to incorporate art into my free time and in my teachings.
 I also love cooking, swimming, and spending time with my friends and family.

 Please contact me with any questions at 702-799-0754.
 I look forward to meeting and working with you!

-My name is Ericka Duesterhaus and I have been teaching in the Clark County School District for 21 years.
+My name is Ericka Duesterhaus and I have been teaching in the Clark County School District for 24 years.
 I began teaching in 1997 as an itinerant teacher for deaf/hard of hearing.
 In 1999, I started teaching in an auditory/oral preschool classroom.
 Then in 2003, I got my Master’s Degree in Early Intervention in Deaf Education.
-I have also taught Kindergarten-2nd grade and have recently returned to the position of itinerant teacher for the deaf/hard of hearing.
+I have also taught Kindergarten-2nd grade and currently have returned to the position of itinerant teacher for the deaf/hard of hearing.

 My name is Becky Robbins and I have been teaching in the Clark County School District for 15 years, however, I have been teaching overall for 22 years.
 I worked as an elementary resource teacher for 5 years in Texas teaching reading, writing, and math.
 I spent 2 years in Texas working as a liaison between school psychologists and special education teachers; coordinating various aspects of the IEP team needs.
 I also taught for 1 year in California teaching resource reading, writing, math, and social studies.
 In the Clark County School District I taught at Lied Middle School resource teacher for 4 years teaching reading and writing.
 I also taught at Leavitt Middle school for 11 years teaching reading, writing and math.
 I am excited to work with the Deaf and Hard of Hearing students in this district.